tbaums/dcos-k8s-days-labs/labs/Lab_01_Launch_a_Kubernetes_Cluster.md

 sudo apt-get install -y kubectl
 ```

+If your OS is not listed above, or if you need additional help installing kubectl please see [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-Confirm that kubectl is installed and in path /usr/local/bin (it will say it is not connected to dcos cluster yet which is ok)
+Confirm that kubectl is installed and in path `/usr/local/bin` using the command below.
+(Kubectl will say it is not connected to a dcos cluster yet, which is expected.)

 ```
 kubectl version